Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     ...

-Comparing the two portfolios `x_plain`, which has no minimum position constraints set with `x_minpos`, which defines these constraints we see that all "tiny" transactions have been removed from the portfolio.
+Comparing the two portfolios `x_plain`, which has no minimum position constraints set with `x_minpos`, which defines these constraints, we see that the latter portfolio is free of "tiny" transactions.

 .. doctest:: mod
     :options: +NORMALIZE_WHITESPACE